Rotorazer vs Versacut (2023) — Which Mini Circular Saw is Better?

 Cutting Capacity

-For cutting capacity, our team also suggests the Versacut.
+For cutting capacity, I also suggest the Versacut.
 The motor is more powerful and mounted on the back to help balance the saw when in use, allowing for longer working hours with less fatigue.
 The ergonomic handle is easier to grip on the Versacut than on the Rotorazer and at 3500 RPM VS the 3400 RPM produced by the Rotorazer, the Versacut is the clear winner.

 Cutting Depth: Rotorazer and Versacut